What Is a Personal Guarantee?

 What are the consequences if my business defaults on a loan that I have personally guaranteed?

-If the business defaults on a loan with a personal guarantee, the lender can pursue the guarantor’s personal assets, such as bank accounts, real estate, and other property, to recover the owed amount.
+If the business defaults on a loan with a personal guarantee, the lender can pursue the guarantor’s personal assets, such as bank accounts, real estate, or other property, to recover the owed amount.
 This can lead to significant financial strain and potentially impact the guarantor’s personal financial stability.

 Photo credit: iStock/supersizer